commschamp/cc.mqtt5.libs/client/spec_compliance.md

 - [MQTT-3.2.0-1]: The Server MUST send a CONNACK with a 0x00 (Success) Reason Code before sending any Packet other than AUTH.
     * Server specific.
-    * ???
-Client behaviour is not determined.
+    * Client behaviour on unexpected packet is not determined.
 - [MQTT-3.2.0-2]:  The Server MUST NOT send more than one CONNACK in a Network Connection.
     * Server specific.
     * Client ignores unexpected CONNACK.